placaille/segmentation-transfer/README.md

 # Semantic segmentation transfer

 This course project was done in the context of the Autonomous Vehicles (Duckietown) course given at UdeM during Fall 2018.
+The slides used during our in-class presentation can are [`slides.pdf`](slides.pdf)

 All of the work was done in collaboration between Philippe Lacaille (@placaille) and Samuel Lavoie (@lavoiems).